gianverab/blogReact/README.md

-# Basic React
+# Blog React

 ## Description

-Basic structure of React app.
+A mini blog made with React for educational purposes.

 ## Getting Started